Homepage > Journal > What are digital products?

 • Recombinant

-Goods are nonrival when their use by one user does not compromise their usability for other entities.
+Goods are nonrival when their use by one user doesn't compromise their usability for other entities.

-Digital products are recombinant, meaning they are cumulative and are formed by a combination of components prior to the new variant.
+Digital products are recombinant, meaning they're cumulative and formed by a combination of components before the new variant.

 Did You Know...

-Mainly due to their scalability, digital products have the potential to offer the possibility to obtain much more for much less.
+Digital products have the potential to offer the possibility of obtaining much more for much less, mainly due to their scalability.

 Creation of digital products — a competitive digital product

-Digital products, e.g., in the freemium version (more about business models of digital products you can find in the final section of this article), must always constitute a value for the users and must respond to their needs.
+Digital products, e.g., in the freemium version (you can find more about business models of digital products in the final section of this article), must always constitute a value for the users and must respond to their needs.

 They must provide a desirable type of experience, high usability, and be characterized by added value, making them irreplaceable for a long time and unbeatable in the eyes of a given user.

-To that effect, we must create digital products that are:
+To that effect, you must create digital products that are:

 • Customer-oriented